 Counterpart is one of a range of community based services which support people following a cancer diagnosis.
 Visit Counterpart for more information.

 1800 My Options is the first ever funded information service providing up to date information and options for contraception, pregnancy and sexual health.
 It is a key initiative funded as part of the Victorian Sexual and Reproductive Health Plan.

 Recently Women’s Health Victoria proudly celebrated its 25th anniversary.
 Arising from the 1993 amalgamation of Healthsharing Women (founded in 1987) and the Women’s Health Resource Collective (established in 1983).
 These remarkable services led the way for many years in bringing women’s health to the fore, raising awareness about the need for all women to have a voice in their health care and have access to quality information that assisted with making informed choices.
 Over the past 25 years WHV has been at the centre of many contemporary issues and advances in women’s health and gender equality.
 Our organisation now boasts an extensive network of staff, volunteers and affiliated health services.

-View photoboards that have captured special moments and the amazing people that have been involved in WHV becoming champions for women.
+View photoboards that have captured special moments and the amazing people that have been involved with WHV becoming champions for women.

 Watch the highlights video showcasing WHV’s work and people over the last 25 years.

 We look forward to working with our partners and members to build on past achievements and continue to ensure that every woman in Victoria lives well – healthy, empowered and equal.

 Women’s Health Victoria acknowledges the support of the Victorian Government.